3 takeaways from AP review of small-business loan program

 Some of the companies had market values well over $100 million but qualified for loans because the number of people on payroll is below the program’s benchmarks, which typically limit eligibility to firms with under 500 employees.

-Congressional leaders are under immense pressure to replenish the fund, and indications emerged Tuesday that could happen this week.
+Congressional leaders are under immense pressure to replenish the fund, and the Senate voted Tuesday to do that as part of an additional relief package that would add more than $300 billion.
+The House was scheduled to vote Thursday.

 Contact AP’s global investigative team at Investigative@ap.org.